NEW RULES, NEW PLAYERS, AND NEW RISKS

 The seller is creating and selling a compliance certificate.
 Each serial number represents a tonne of greenhouse gas reduction and sink improvement.

-An offset created in a backstop province is eligible to be used by a regulated emitter in another backstop province.
+An offset created in a backstop province is eligible for use by a regulated emitter in another backstop province.

 The price is bilateral.
-There is no price discovery and historically traded with a basis to the levy.
+There is no price discovery; historically, it has been traded at a discount to the levy.

 Protocols